 He says boxing and kickboxing offer:

-— Aerobic training, which elevates heart rate and allows you to burn fat.
+— Aerobic training, which elevates heart rate and allows you to burn a significant number of calories.

 Kolba adds that boxing is “fun and a great, whole body, high-intensity workout.”

 [ Read: Tips to Restart Your Exercise Routine. ]

 If you’re new to boxing or kickboxing, Stauffacher says you should be careful to get some guidance from a trainer or other experienced person who can help you learn good technique.